Daisy Edgar-Jones: 2020–present: Breakthrough and expansion

+Edgar-Jones had been cast for the role of Jennifer "Jenny" in Indian-Telugu film RRR, however, she left the project in April 2019 citing personal reasons.
 In May 2019, it was announced that Edgar-Jones had been cast in the main role of Marianne alongside Paul Mescal as Connell in the Hulu and BBC Three series Normal People, an adaptation of the 2018 novel of the same name by Sally Rooney.
 Her performance was highlighted by critics, with Lucy Mangan of The Guardian writing that "Edgar-Jones captures all of Marianne’s intensity and acumen, her brittleness and damage".
 Jen Chaney of Vulture praised her chemistry with Mescal, writing that "Edgar-Jones and Mescal are called upon to delve into deeper wellsprings of trauma and both do so credibly, without succumbing to the temptation to oversell the drama".
 She was nominated for the Golden Globe Award, BAFTA Award, and Critics' Choice Award for Best Actress in a Limited Series.

 Edgar-Jones starred in the February 2020 revival of Albion at the Almeida Theatre, which was recorded and later broadcast by the BBC that August.
 In her first post-Normal People project, she starred opposite Sebastian Stan in the thriller dark-comedy film Fresh, which premiered at the 2022 Sundance Film Festival.
 Natalia Winkleman of IndieWire wrote "Jones is an absorbing screen presence, taking a role that could’ve been played as dopey...inject[s] it with a quiet psychological intensity".
 Also in 2022, Edgar-Jones had the starring role in the film adaptation of Where the Crawdads Sing by Delia Owens.
 That same year she also starred alongside Andrew Garfield in Dustin Lance Black's FX on Hulu true crime miniseries Under the Banner of Heaven, an adaptation of Jon Krakauer's book of the same name.
 She was nominated for the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film.